La Manga Club West Course

-Since opening in 1972, La Manga Club has enjoyed a tremendous reputation around Europe and the rest of the world.
+Since opening in 1972, La Manga Club has enjoyed a tremendous reputation around Europe and the rest of the world as a top golf holiday in Spain.
 La Manga has catered for tourists and professional sports teams for many years, including the England international football team.

-However, in addition to the five-star hotel and huge wellness center, La Manga is famous for golf and there are three excellent golf courses to enjoy.
+However, in addition to the five-star hotel Principe Felipe and huge wellness centre, La Manga is famous for golf and there are three excellent golf courses to enjoy.
 The pick of the three courses must be La Manga West Course, which is considered the jewel in the crown.
+Other courses include the La Manga North and La Manga South courses.

 You will find that the course of La Manga West is very distinct from its sisters, playing between pines rather than palms because it is set in an immense protected forest.
 It starts as it will go on, a 336-yard par 4 made tricky by a pond in front of a small green whose curves make it exacting to chip shot should you miss the green.
 An adorable par 3 over a ravine to a green enclosed by pines is then followed by a much more open-feeling par 5 – although you still need to be precise on this acute dog-leg to avoid the trees and ditch.